skip to content

 Election

-Unless a defendant charged with a minor indictable offence elects to be tried in the District Court, the case will be dealt with in the Magistrates Court as though it were a summary offence [section 108(1) and section 117(1) Criminal Procedure Act 1921 (SA)].
+Unless a defendant charged with a minor indictable offence elects to be tried in the District Court, the case will be dealt with in the Magistrates Court as a summary offence [Criminal Procedure Act 1921 (SA) ss 108(1), 117(1)].

-If an election is made the case is set down for a pre-committal hearing and is dealt with as though it were a major indictable offence.
-If no election is made the case follows the procedures of the Magistrates Court for summary offences, see Summary Offences
+If an election is made, the case is set down for a pre-committal hearing and is dealt with as a major indictable offence.
+If no election is made, the case follows the procedures of the Magistrates Court for summary offences.
+See Summary Offences for more information.

-Before deciding whether to elect to have the case dealt with in the District Court or not, the defendant should consider the following factors:
+Before deciding whether or not to elect to have the case dealt with in the District Court, the defendant should consider the following factors:

-• in the District Court, the decision as to whether the verdict is guilty or not guilty is made by a jury
+• in the District Court, the defendant may be tried by a jury

 • the defence may be better able to present its case before a jury, being able to rely on the evidence given in the committal proceedings